Berthran/sorting_algorithm/project_study/big-O.md

 **Algorithmic complexity made simple!!**

 An algorithm’s performance depends on the number of steps it takes.
-Computer Scientists have borrowed the term 'Big-O Notataion' from the world of Mathematics to accurately describe an algorithm's effieciency.
+Computer Scientists have borrowed the term `Big-O Notataion` from the world of Mathematics to accurately describe an algorithm's effieciency.
 Measuring an algorithm’s complexity is not a difficult concept to grasp — Although this sounds like an oxymoron — it is not!

 **Big-O: Time complexxity**